rgee0/docs-1/docs/README.md

 You can run inlets as a stand-alone binary, in Docker, integrated into [Kubernetes](https://kubernetes.io) for [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/), or with cloud APIs.
 All services can be kept private in the target network, or exposed publicly.

-> Inlets and [inlets PRO](https://inlets.dev/) are both available for MacOS, Linux (including ARM), Windows, FreeBSD, and as Docker containers.
+> [inlets PRO](https://inlets.dev/) is both available for MacOS, Linux (including ARM), Windows, FreeBSD, and as Docker containers. inlets OSS is available for hobbyists only in source only with no support guarantee or warranty.

 ## Use-cases